 top of page

-Elevate Your Python Testing Game with PYtest
+Elevate Your Python Testing Game with PyTest

-Custom markers can also be added to the pytest.ini configuration file, allowing for flexibility to meet your specific needs.
+figuration file, allowing for flexibility to meet your specific needs.
 For example, you could mark certain tests as “slow” or “API-related” to manage them more easily.

 # Example of built-in markers